-Encryption is not required by the specification in order to cater for sites that depends need use it (e.g. due to export restrictions, performance reasons, etc.), howegepter be used over public networks including the Internet.
+Encryption is not required by the specification in order to cater for sites that do not or can not use it (e.g. due to export restrictions, performance reasons, etc.), however SSL/TLS should be used over public networks including the Internet.